Ficool

 He let out a slow breath through his nose, brow creased.

-She'd been different again tonight.
-Not in the loud, eye-catching way she used to be so fond of—no neon hair, no elaborate pratfalls or quips mid-discussion to make him snort behind his sleeves.
-No, tonight she'd been early.
-Composed.
-Her hair had been a soft auburn, neatly plaited.
+She had been different again tonight.
+Not in the loud, attention-seeking way she once favoured; no neon hair, no elaborate pratfalls or quips mid-discussion to make him hide a laugh behind his sleeve.
+She had arrived early, composed.
+Her hair, a soft auburn, was neatly plaited.
 Her expression was calm.
-There'd been a new steadiness to her—quiet, but unmistakable.
+There was a new steadiness to her, quiet but unmistakable.

 She was changing.

-Not just growing up.
-Transforming.
-There was a discipline in her now, a stillness she hadn't worn before.
+Not simply growing up, but transforming.
+There was a discipline in her now, a stillness she had not worn before.
 Not the absence of chaos, but the presence of purpose.
-She hadn't abandoned who she was—not at all.
+She had not abandoned who she was.
 The spark was still there.
-But there was something deeper beneath it now.
+But beneath it ran something deeper.
 Something sharpened.

-That essay had been excellent.
-Thoughtful.
-Meticulously researched.
-She'd even cited sources he'd not mentioned—ones that required real digging.
-There was fire in it, but it was focused.
-Controlled.
-A kind of deliberate intent that couldn't be faked.
+That essay of hers had been excellent: thoughtful and meticulously researched.
+She had even cited sources he had not mentioned, ones that required real effort to find.
+There was fire in it, but it was focused, controlled, and deliberate.

-Remus leaned his head back against the chair, gazing up at the cracked plaster of the ceiling.
+Remus leaned his head back against the chair, eyes on the cracked plaster of the ceiling.

 He ought to feel nothing but pride.
 And he did, truly.
-But threaded through it, tightening around his chest like spell-rope, was something far more dangerous.
+Yet threaded through it, tightening round his chest like spell-rope, was something far more dangerous.

 He noticed her.

-Not in the way a teacher notices improvement.
-Not as a mentor seeing a pupil finally come into her own.
-No—he noticed the way her hand tucked a loose strand of hair behind her ear while she listened.
-The way she smiled, not to entertain but because something genuinely amused her.
-The way she looked at him now—calm, clear-eyed, with a confidence that made his throat dry.
+Not in the way a teacher notices improvement, nor as a mentor seeing a pupil come into her own.
+No. He noticed the way her hand tucked a loose strand of hair behind her ear while she listened; the way she smiled, not to entertain, but because something genuinely amused her; the way she looked at him now, calm and certain, with a confidence that made his throat dry.

-She was no longer a girl playing at adulthood.
+She was no longer pretending at adulthood.
 She was becoming a woman.

-Remus stood abruptly, setting the mug down on the sill beside the frost-flecked window.
+Remus stood abruptly, setting the mug on the sill beside the frost-flecked window.
 Snow had begun to fall over the grounds, cloaking the castle in quiet white.
 The trees stood still, bare and unbothered.
-The world looked peaceful.
-Timeless.
+The world looked still, peaceful, timeless.

 He braced his hands against the sill, forehead nearly touching the cold pane.
 His breath fogged the glass.

-"She's still a student," he muttered aloud, the words thin and hollow in the quiet.
-As if speaking them might tether him to sense.
+"She is still a student," he murmured, the words thin and hollow in the quiet, as if speaking them might tether him to sense.

-But she wouldn't be for much longer.
+But she would not be for much longer.
 A handful of months.
 A blink.
 And what then?

 He closed his eyes, jaw tight.

 No. That path led nowhere good.
 Not for her.
 Not for him.
-She deserved freedom, youth, and a life unburdened by the complications of loving someone like him.
-A man scarred, literally and otherwise.
-With a body that failed him more often than not.
-With a secret he couldn't share and a future he couldn't promise.
+She deserved freedom, youth, and a life unburdened by the complications of loving someone like him — a man scarred, literally and otherwise.
+A man with a body that failed him more often than not.
+A man with secrets he could not share and a future he could not promise.

 His hands curled into fists against the window frame.